personontheinternet1234/Machine-Learning-From-Scratch/gardenpy/README.md

 ## **Mathematical Syntax**

-GardenPy's purpose isn't to compete with other machine learning libraries in terms of speed or ...
+GardenPy's purpose isn't to compete with other machine learning libraries in terms of speed or features.
+Rather, GardenPy's mission is to allow the creation of machine learning models using syntax as similar to mathematical syntax as possible.

 ------------------------------------------------------------------------------------------------------------------------

-## **Dynamically Created Graphs**
+## **Dynamic Computational Graphs**

 GardenPy automatically creates a computational graph to represent all calculations.
 When a line calls for gradient calculation, GardenPy uses tape-based automatic differentiation and uses a search tree to